 Editor’s Note: Throughout the history of America, dogs have played a major role in the everyday lives of explorers, early frontiersmen and Native Americans and continue to do so today.
 When families first settled here, everybody able in the family had to work the family farm.
 So, they used a different kind of babysitter.
 The teenagers and the adults would leave the children playing in the front yard and their dog on the porch, watching and protecting the children and the house, while Mom, Dad and the older kids plowed, planted and picked crops.

 After the Revolutionary War in the mid-1700s, General George Washington became the U.S.’s first president.
 He also continued his concentration on transforming his home Mount Vernon’s agricultural practices to using more scientific methods, besides improving the livestock and his pack of foxhounds.
-Since he was very interested in locating dogs to run down the wolves killing his sheep, in 1785, he wrote his friend, the Marquis de Lafayette of France, who had fought the British with him during the war, and asked him to send him some French hounds.
+Since he was very interested in locating Texas French Bulldogs to run down the wolves killing his sheep, in 1785, he wrote his friend, the Marquis de Lafayette of France, who had fought the British with him during the war, and asked him to send him some French hounds.

 Lafayette responded saying, “French hounds are not easily got because the King makes use of English dogs, as being more swift than those of Normandy.”
 Lafayette left unsaid that only nobles could ride to the hounds.
 However, Lafayette finally obtained seven hounds and sent them to Washington, who was always seeking the best dogs from a variety of places and breeding them.